 |Creditworthiness||Excellent||Very Good||Good||Average||Below Average|

 How might a high credit score help me?

-With a high credit score you may find you have more power to negotiate a better interest rate on your home, car, or personal loan than you would if you had a lower credit score.
-There is no guarantee a high credit score will equal a better rate, but it could be a tactic worth trying.
+With a high credit score, you may find you have more power to negotiate a better interest rate on your home, car, or personal loan than you would if you had a lower credit score.
+There is no guarantee a high credit score will equal a better rate as it’s only one factor lenders consider, but it could be one tactic worth thinking about.